evilayman/opencode-raven/README.md

 Restart opencode.
 It will resolve Raven from npm and cache the plugin automatically.

-If you are developing Raven locally instead of installing from npm, use a local path or package manager workflow for your opencode setup.

 ## Commands

 | Command | Action |